LET'S SHAPE | LET'S CHANGE | LET'S REDEFINE THE INDUSTRY.

 • record one long audio segment for each module.
 If you mispronounce a word, trip-up, or struggle with a sentence, KEEP GOING!
 When this happens, all you have to do is say "I'm going to re-do that sentence", and then start the last sentence over again and then KEEP GOING.

-Do not do multiple takes for the whole things.
+Do not do multiple takes for the entire segment.
 Our video team is EXCELLENT and we have 2 editors and 2 reviewers (including Joe) who will make sure it sounds seamless on the other end.
 Seriously, it'll sound professional.

 • if your audio is 12-minutes long for 3-minutes of content because of repeating sentences, that's 100% OK.
 Send it in.